Seleznev-nvkz/event_creative/README.md

 ###Description
-Simple site wrote on Django with caching views, js sliders, PSQL DB and WYSIWYG-redactor in admin for easily adding content.
+Simple site is written on Django with caching views, js sliders, PSQL DB and WYSIWYG-redactor in admin for easily adding content.

 ###Tech Stack
 * Django as framework on backend